brayberg/ECE_535_Project/README.md

-# Federated Learning on Multimodal Sensor Data
+# Bias Analysis in Federated Learning for Heterogeneous Sensors

 ## Motivation
 Federated learning aims to train a machine learning model collaboratively while keeping the data of the participants private.
 Different types of sensitive data like images, audio, text, and sensor data can be collected to train models, but this information can be exploited by adversaries which would impact the privacy of parties.
 As adversarial capabilities continue to increase and attacks on machine learning models improve, the threat of an adversary recovering confidential data used to train models is increasing.
 Federated learning serves as a way to utilize data from multiple sources for a single learning application allowing for multiple parties to keep their data private.